thatguynikita/atlassian-suite/README.md

 - SSH key(s) uploaded to AWS
 - Reverse proxy server configured in a public subnet
 - Set of registered domain names for each of the applications

+README-TODO:
+- Add information about OS and default settings for EC2
+- The same for RDS
+- Add information about covered apps